Rates Information

 Shire rates are levied on the values of the rateable properties provided by the Valuer General Office (VGO).

-GRV, or Gross Rental Value, means the gross annual rental that the land might reasonably be expected to realise if let on a tenancy from year to year.
-A GRV is determined on the basis that the rental includes outgoings such as rates and other property expenses.
+GRV, or Gross Rental Value, means the gross annual rental that the land might reasonably be expected to receive if let on a tenancy from year to year.
 This is applied to urban properties and these values are re-assessed every 5 years.

 Examples of where your valuation would be amended include: